 All the perfect pretty pics you see on instagram are staged and constructed created by visual professionals.
 They don’t capture beautiful moments of our life, we stop our life to create those moments!

 You viewer should look at our pictures as either art, editorial content or straight on advertising sometime.
-Comparing yourself or your life to those of influencers is a toxic game that doesn nothing but harm to you.
+Comparing yourself or your life to those of influencers is a toxic game that does nothing but harm to you.

 We are content creators—which is a much more humble way to call us than ‘influencers’ especially considering that many of us don’t actually have any influence since they bought and cheated their way to high numbers, but that’s an old story!—’Content Creator’ means we are professional image (or video) makers who know how to create commercial and editorial images who,by the way, often take hours of work to make.
 With these pictures we set visual trends that are then emulated by the regular Joe, which in turn feels compelled to show similar pictures on his instagram and will only posts the best of the best of his life on there, creating a vicious cycle.

-Although you’ll never see me in a fucking white bathrobe—nor showing my ass in a bikini—of course I’m the first to blame! the images I post on my IG account, especially the ones with me in them*, are simply poetic painted dreams, constructed travel fairytales that should be looked at as paintings and are meant to inspire you to dream harder and find the courage to fly away one day, especially if you are stuck in an office or in a job you hate.
+Although you’ll never see me in a fucking white bathrobe—nor showing my ass in a bikini—of course I’m the first to blame! the images I post on my IG account, especially the ones with me in them*, are simply artsy poetic painted dreams, constructed travel fairytales that should be looked at as paintings and are meant to inspire you to dream harder and find the courage to fly away one day, especially if you are stuck in an office or in a job you hate.
 My pictures don’t reflect my real life which is actually a real mess full of constant uncertainty and struggles of all kinds—especially financial ones—brimming of ups and downs, and where tears are shed more often that you might think.[And guys just FYI, most of my “travel influencer” friends are so stressed out they don’t even enjoy the places they visit!
-I had ‘colleague’ friends confessing me that they hate travel before…wtf!]
+I had ‘colleague’ friends confessing me that they hate traveling before…wtf!]

 But I say these things in my captions (and if you are too lazy to read them, that’s your problem!), I talk about it in my stories, and on this blog; I make sure I never trick who follows me into believing I have a perfect life because perfection is dangerous and an enemy of happiness.
 The bigger problem here is that 90% of my ‘collegues’ don’t say the pictures are staged, and instead they write captions like “Woke up like this” to pump up their ego instead of being truthful, and that’s were the damage starts and where the old killer mechanism is triggered.